awsdocs/aws-m2-user-guide/doc_source/set-up-ed.md

 ## Prerequisites<a name="tutorial-ed-prerequisites"></a>
 + One or more CodeCommit repositories loaded with the source code of the application to be maintained\.
 The repository setup should match the requirements of the CI/CD pipeline above to create synergies by combination of both tools\.
-+ IAM users with credentials to the CodeCommit repository or repositories defined by the account administrator for each application teammate according to the information in [Authentication and access control for AWS CodeCommit](https://docs.aws.amazon.com/codecommit/latest/userguide/auth-and-access-control.html)\.
++ Each user must have credentials to the CodeCommit repository or repositories defined by the account administrator according to the information in [Authentication and access control for AWS CodeCommit](https://docs.aws.amazon.com/codecommit/latest/userguide/auth-and-access-control.html)\.
 The structure of those credentials is reviewed in [Authentication and access control for AWS CodeCommit](https://docs.aws.amazon.com/codecommit/latest/userguide/auth-and-access-control.html) and the complete reference for IAM authorizations for CodeCommit is in the [CodeCommit permissions reference](https://docs.aws.amazon.com/codecommit/latest/userguide/auth-and-access-control-permissions-reference.html): the administrator may define distinct IAM policies for distinct roles having credentials specific to the role for each repository and limiting its authorizations of the user to the specific set of tasks that he has to to accomplish on a given repository\.
-So, for each maintainer of the CodeCommit repository, the account administrator will generate a primary IAM user, grant this user permissions to access the required repository or repositories via selection proper IAM policy or policies for CodeCommit access\.
+So, for each maintainer of the CodeCommit repository, the account administrator will generate a primary user and grant this user permissions to access the required repository or repositories via selecting the proper IAM policy or policies for CodeCommit access\.

 ## Step 1: Setup by individual Enterprise Developer users<a name="tutorial-ed-step1"></a>